Kim Seon-yeong (curler): Mixed doubles

 Kim qualified for the 2022 Korean Mixed Doubles Curling Championship where she competed with Jeong Yeong-seok.
 The pair qualified for the playoffs with a 2–1 record, but lost in the semifinal 8–4 to Kim Eun-bi and Yoo Min-hyeon.
-They were able to defeat Seon-yeong's fellow teammate Cho-hi and Oh Seung-hoon 7–6 to claim the bronze medal.
+They were able to defeat Seon-yeong's teammate Kim Cho-hi and Oh Seung-hoon 7–6 to claim the bronze medal.
 The following season, Kim and Jeong teamed up again for the 2023 Korean Mixed Doubles Curling Championship, this time qualifying for the playoffs with a 6–2 record.
 After defeating Bang Yu-jin and Pyo Jeong-min in a playoff game, they lost to Kim Hye-rin and Yoo Min-hyeon in the semifinal.
 For a second year in a row, they won the bronze medal with a 7–4 win over Lee Eun-chae and Kim Min-woo in the bronze medal game.

+Kim Seon-yeong and Jeong Yeong-seok represented South Korea at the 2026 Winter Olympics in the mixed doubles tournament.
+They lost their first five matches before defeating the American, Estonian, and Canadian teams.
+They were ultimately eliminated from the tournament.